Henokagb/aws-oidc-pipeline-boilerplate/README.md

 ## Don't forget sts:TagSession in the trust policy

 aws-actions/configure-aws-credentials attaches session tags (repo, branch, workflow) to the AssumeRoleWithWebIdentity call by default.
 Make sure your trust policy's Action list includes both sts:AssumeRoleWithWebIdentity and sts:TagSession, otherwise the assume-role call fails with a generic 'Not authorized' error even when everything else is correct.
+## Worflows

+The workflows files in `.github/workflows` trigger a deployment in dev or prod depending the branch you push on.